 This online exam is of a 2-hour duration.

 SNAP (Symbiosis National Aptitude) Test is an entrance exam held all across India for admission to MBA at Symbiosis.
 It is conducted by the Symbiosis International (Deemed University) for admission to any of their 15 B-Schools.
-It will be conducted on the 16th of December,2018.
+It will be conducted in December 2019.

 Negative marking of 0.25 is deducted for every wrong answer.
 Maximize your score by attempting only what you’re very sure of.